-Dill masala vada, or sabsige masala vade, is a tasty and crispy snack that’s super popular in southern India.
-These little treats are made from chana dal (split chickpeas), chopped onions, fresh dill, and some spices that give them a nice kick without being too spicy.
-They’re often enjoyed as a side dish with rice bath or rice-dal, but they also make a fabulous evening snack, especially when paired with hot chai or tea.
+Dill masala vada, or sabsige masala vade, is a tasty and crispy snack that’s popular in southern India.
+These little treats are made from chana dal (split chickpeas), chopped onions, fresh dill(sabsige soppu in kannada), and a few spices that give them a nice kick without being too spicy.

 Prep time: 3 hours